Website Migrations and Hreflang Integration

 No, I did not forget about the EU.
 This is actually the catalyst for this article and what a number of those that I spoke to were dealing with.
 In addition to my discussion, there have been a number of articles and Twitter posts about handling sites that were trying to target the European Union.
 After a few reports were published about the potential of the Euro Zone as a gold mine of opportunity with 343 million people using the Euro a number of eCommerce platforms have tied into this region’s potential for riches offering easy access with a click of the button.

 The designation EU has a few key elements that cause additional complications, especially for duplication.
-The EU or European Union is a group of 28 countries that share a set of common agreements related to trade and laws.
-The Euro Zone is a monetary union of a subset of 19 countries that all accept the Euro as currency.
+The EU or European Union is a group of 27 countries that share a set of common agreements related to trade and laws.
+The Euro Zone is a monetary union of a subset of EU where the members of 20 countries accept the Euro as their currency.

 The offer is simple, with a click of a button the platform would convert the sizes and currency on your US-centric, English language site, drop in a Euro symbol and push it out on either a /eu folder or .eu domain, and bam… you are now covering 19 cash-rich markets in Europe.